eagle840/killercoda-labs/Elastic_Beats/step2.md

 `metricbeat setup`{{exec}}

-Setup will take a few minutes
+Setup will take a few minutes.

+Now enable metricbeats as a service to start piping metrics to ES:

 `sudo systemctl enable metricbeat.service`{{exec}}